daun/statamic-icon-button-fieldtypes/README.md

 + button_icon: star
 ```

-Note that the option here
-is called `button_icon` because the `icon` key is a reserved key by Statamic.
+Note that the option here is called `button_icon` because `icon` key is a reserved key by Statamic.

 ## Custom Icon Sets